 1. Remove Ads From Your Kindle Fire for Free With a Tool

-This is the most elegant method, but it requires a Windows PC and some fiddling.
+This is the most elegant method for removing ads for free, but it requires a Windows PC and some fiddling.
 You’ll also have to enable developer mode and ADB on your Kindle.
 Scroll down to the “How to Install Google Play on Your Kindle Fire From a PC” section and complete the first step to enable ADB and (if needed) step two to install Google ADB drivers.

 Once you’ve enabled ADB and your Amazon Fire shows up under My PC when connected (if not, install Google ADB drivers as below), download RootJunkie’s Amazon Ad Remover Tool.
 Unpack the ZIP archive, run the Run Me To Remove Ads.bat, and follow the onscreen instructions.